 Now, with Regen, you have two dimensions of patching.
 So, if you’re sampling an instrument such as a clavinet that responds differently depending on how hard you strike a key, you can sample different hardnesses for each key and put those samples into Regen.
 Regen will pick the correct sample for playback based on the incoming note and velocity information from MIDI.
 And if that sounds like a lot of work, Regen understands soundfont .SF2 files, so you have access to a ton of multi-sampled instruments out in the wild that others have created and shared.
 And naturally, there’s some good multi-sampled instruments included in the factory content: just search for #multi in the tags and Regen will show you all of them from across its libraries.

-• Mixes serve as examples of projects, containing many tracks with different timbres that go well together.
+- Mixes serve as examples of projects, containing many tracks with different timbres that go well together.
 E.g., percussion on track 1, bass on track 2, lead on track 3.
 Each track accepts MIDI from the corresponding MIDI channel number.

-• Beatloops are like Mixes, but are arranged in a tempo.
+- Beatloops are like Mixes, but are arranged to a specific tempo.
 They are looped samples that are meant to be played live.
 The samples are mapped to keys and will loop for N number of bars, or until they’re “choked” by the choke key.
 You have percussion, drones, accompany parts, and they can be used as the foundation of a track or for inspiration, similar to the loops found in DAWs such as Ableton Live.
 With Beatloops, check the description for note mapping info.

-• Stacks are as the name suggests: several timbres are stacked together to make a complex sound.
+- Stacks are as the name suggests: several timbres are stacked together to make a complex sound.
 Sometimes a happy accident can make you realise that two sounds go really well together.
 Because Regen is multi-timbral, you can simply load these timbres onto separate tracks and have them triggered together.
 In some of the included stacks the timbres loaded are then filtered with the track filter or note filter, so they don’t step on each other acoustically.
 With the processing power of Regen you can have many timbres sound at once, all with different filtering.
 There is a limit to how many notes can be played at once, and how many samples can be loaded in one session, but in most cases, you will not get close to this limit.

 I think that covers most of the basics of presets with special reference to Synclavier Regen.
 I hope you get a chance to experience a Regen and dive into some of the excellent factory content or make your own.